JuliaPlots/Plots.jl/docs/src/backends.md

 ### [Qwt](https://github.com/tbreloff/Qwt.jl)

 My package which wraps PyQwt.
 Similar to PyPlot, it uses PyCall to convert calls to python.
-Though Qwt.jl was the "first draft" of Plots, the functionality is superceded by other backends, and it's not worth my time to maintain.
+Though Qwt.jl was the "first draft" of Plots, the functionality is supersded by other backends, and it's not worth my time to maintain.

 Primary author: Thomas Breloff